dgaydukov/cert-aws/sa/files/sa.md

 Route53 Resolver - helps to query on-premise dns from vpc and vice versa (used mostly for hybrid apps).
 There are 2 endpoints:
 * inbound - forward dns query from on-premise to vpc
-* outbound - forward dns query from vpc to on-premise dns resolver For both types, IP are private, so in order to work you have to connect your network to vpc through direct connect or VPN.
+* outbound - forward dns query from vpc to on-premise dns resolver For both types, IP are private, so in order to work you have to connect your network to vpc through DX/VPN.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication.